qingeh/XJTU-sEMG-Gesture-Dataset/README.md

 ## File Structure

 The dataset is organized by subject and gesture category.
-Each `.txt` file stores one sEMG recording sample.
+Each `.csv` file stores one sEMG recording sample.

 A typical organization is as follows: